 Ladder 1 is also housed at station 1.
 The largest piece in Brentwood’s fleet, this 100 foot tower ladder made by Sutphen is able to reach over seven floors.
 Brentwood Fire & Rescue took delivery of the new tower ladder in October of 2008.
 It has a 300 gallon water tank and pump capabilities of 2,000 gallons of water per minute.
 Ladder 1 has a full compliment of firefighting equipment including equipment used to minimize damage during firefighting operations.
 The ladder also is outfitted with basic life support medical equipment.

-Car 3 is a 2011 Ford F-250 used by the shift commanders, ranked as Captains, as a command center during large incidents.
+Car 3 is a 2014 Chevrolet Tahoe used by the Battalion Chiefs as a command center during large incidents.
 Outfitted with several types of organizational management tools including accountability boards and reference materials, Car 3 is used as a central information center where all important decisions are made during emergency operations.
 Along with command information, monitoring devices are also placed on Car 3 as to ensure that such equipment is readily available anywhere in the city.